jamesmcroft/Security-and-Responsible-AI-Guide/chapters/chapter_03_identifying_and_assessing_ai_risks.md

 - **Bias and harm**: LLMs may inherit and amplify the biases and harms that exist in their training data, such as stereotypes, prejudices, and hate speech.
 This can lead to harmful or offensive outputs that may affect the reputation, trust, and safety of an AI solution.

 - **Misinformation and manipulation**: LLMs may generate false or misleading information that can deceive or influence users.
-This can have serious consequences for the credibility, accountability, and ethics of an AI solution.
+This can have serious consequences for the credibility and accountability of an AI solution.

 - **Legal and regulatory compliance**: LLMs may raise legal and regulatory issues, such as data privacy, intellectual property, and human rights.
 This can expose the AI solution to potential liabilities and penalties.